Buddhist Sun App

 Offset:

 This is automatically set when using GPS.
-If you use City Search in settings, you must select an offset (GMT +- your local time).
+If you use the City Search in settings, you must select the correct offset (GMT ± your local time).

 Safety:

-This subtracts minutes from the Noon time to make it earlier and adds to Dawnrise to make it later.
-The formula is accurate within one minute so the default safety is 1 minute.
+This subtracts minutes from Noon to make it earlier, and adds minutes to Dawnrise to make it later.
+The formula is accurate within one minute, so the default safety is 1 minute.

 Dawn: